 Despite these challenges, the benefits of reflection make it a valuable practice for improving care quality.

 Johns’ Model of Reflection provides a structured approach to reflective practice.
-It encourages health and social care professionals to critically analyse their experiences, understand the influence of emotions and beliefs, and apply learned insights to future practice.
+It encourages health and social care professionals to essentially analyse their experiences, understand the influence of emotions and beliefs, and apply learned insights to future practice.
 Through its systematic approach, Johns’ Model not only enhances individual practice but also contributes to the overall improvement of health and social care services.

 Engaging in regular reflection using this model supports professional growth, better patient care, and a more compassionate healthcare environment.
 It’s a tool that empowers professionals to transform their practice, ultimately leading to improved outcomes for all stakeholders.